 Multicultural Lesson Guides: Each Heritage Pack contains a list of recommended living books with book summaries and integrated at-a-glance weekly page breakdowns with optional videos and one or two bonus book recommendations – just for fun!

-My Favorite Resources for Finding Diverse Books: Here is where you can find links to some of the websites I use when I’m searching for new book ideas.
+Fostering a Healthy Literary Life: Here you will find links to some of the websites I use when searching for new book ideas.

 I’ll continue to add posts to this index as I write them, so check back again!